 Vice President of Finance, Memorial Health System

-Health System.
+As vice president of finance, Katie Keim is responsible for the accounting, reporting and control functions of Memorial Health System.
 As a member of the system leadership team, she presents monthly financial results to the executive team.

 Tamar L. Kutz, MBA, CLSSMBB